 Is The Pool Warm?

-Check in at the front desk and you will be directed to the locker rooms and the pool.
+Check in at the Davenport Towers, 111 S. Post St Spokane, Wa. and you will be directed to the locker rooms and the pool.
 The pool is kept at 86 degrees, 4 degrees warmer than lap swim pools.
 There is also a hot tub kept at 103 degrees.

 Where Do I Change?

-The Spokane Club has locker rooms and showers but you may also come dressed and ready to go.
-If you desire, you may pick up a lock at the front desk to use the lockers for your belongings during your session, or you may bring your bag onto the deck of the pool.
+The Davenport has locker rooms and showers but you may also come dressed and ready to go.
 Please shower before entering the pool.